-- After every use, clean and disinfect surfaces in the weight room (e.g. floor mats, cardio equipment, free weights, multi-use racks, mirrors, water fountains, trash cans, recycle bins). - All floors are to be swept and mopped with a disinfectant detergent solution. - All carpets shall be vacuumed, extracted if needed and spot cleaned in accordance with the manufacturer's specifications. - All trash and medical receptacles shall be emptied, wiped out with a disinfectant solution, trash removed, and the can liner replaced.
+- After every use, clean and disinfect surfaces in the weight room (e.g. floor mats, cardio equipment, free weights, multi-use racks, mirrors, water fountains, trash cans, recycle bins). - All floors are to be swept and mopped with a disinfectant detergent solution. - All carpets shall be vacuumed, extracted if needed and spot cleaned in accordance with the manufacturer's Specifications.